Little Bear (Cree): Return to the United States

 After the rebellion ended, Little Bear and Lucky Man fled the Canadian authorities.
 The two gathered many of their people and journeyed back to Montana.
 They slipped through the Babb, Montana region in 1885 and hid out on the Blackfeet reservation on the U.S. side of the line.
 At the time, the reservation stretched from the Continental Divide to the Dakota Territory border.
 Little Bear and his band were arrested at Fort Assinniboine in December 1885, but they were released upon orders from Washington, D.C.
-Little Bear's band spent most of the next two years near Fort Assinniboine, and the officers sometimes hired the Crees to cut wood for the fort.
+Little Bear's band spent most of the next two years near Fort Assinniboine, and the officers sometimes hired band members to cut wood for the fort.

 Little Bear was considered the leader of the Ojibwas of the Basin, Montana region (southwest Montana).
 Little Bear's people visited the Flathead Reservation, which frustrated the Flathead Indians' agent Peter Ronan.
-The Crees' requests for a permanent home on either the Blackfeet or the Flathead reservation failed.
-Montana native and non-native peoples did not welcome Little Bear and his group, saying he had not been born in the United States.
-They called for Little Bear and the Ojibwas he led to be deported to Canada.
+The Crees' requests for a permanent home on either the Blackfeet or the Flathead reservation were rebuffed.
+Montana Native and non-Native peoples did not welcome Little Bear and his group, saying he had not been born in the United States.
+They called for Little Bear and his band (many of them Ojibwas) to be deported to Canada.
 In 1888, the United States reduced the size of the Blackfeet reservation and divided it into three smaller reservations – the Blackfeet reservation, Fort Belknap reservation, and the Fort Peck reservation.
 Life got harder for Little Bear and his people, and they often went hungry.